Torani-Fishku/torani-ml-codebase/README.md

 # Torani-Machine Learning Codebase

 This repository is used to store all of the codes related to development of machine learning side of Fishku's Seller App.

+## Description
+There are several folders that separate each files into their corresponding purpose.
+These folders are organized with the intention of documenting purposes, not for executing purposes.
+For example, the cloud functions need another platform to be executed, which is Cloud Run in Google Cloud Platform and this repository only used to store the codebase.

+Below are the descriptions of each folder.

+* **cloud-functions**

+* **notebooks**
+We used 3 different notebooks which serve to fulfill 2 different functionalities, data scrape and fish's price prediction functionality.
+    * **data-scrape**
+    * **price-prediction**
+* **saved-models**